Friedrichshafen Stadt station: Rail operations

-Friedrichshafen Stadt station has five platform tracks adjacent to three platforms.
-All platforms are covered and have digital destination displays.
-The central platforms are connected by an underpass to the platform next to the station building (platform 1) and Franziskusplatz.
-Except for a lift on platform 1 no lifts or ramps, so the station is not accessible for the disabled.
-The station is classified by Deutsche Bahn as a category 3 station.

 Until 28 November 2004, signals and switches at the station were controlled by three electro-mechanical signal boxes of a class introduced by Siemens & Halske in 1912, which became operational in 1930, 1947 and 1953.
 Since 28 November 2004, the station has been controlled by an electronic interlocking built by Lorenz.

 Platform information

+Friedrichshafen Stadt station has five platform tracks on three platforms, with track 1 next to the station building.
+All platforms are covered and have digital platform displays.
+The island platforms are connected to the main platform and Franziskusplatz via an underpass.
+To ensure accessibility, there are lifts on track 1 and on the platform of tracks 2 and 3 as well as a ramp at Franziskusplatz.
+A lift on the platform of tracks 4 and 5 is due for completion in 2024.

 Rail services

-The following services have operated since the start of the December 2021 timetable, which coincided with the electrification of the lines from Ulm and Lindau:
+The following services have operated since the start of the December 2021 timetable, which coincided with the electrification of the lines from Ulm and Lindau (with some of the regional trains being part of the Bodensee S-Bahn):